jamestomasino/blog.tomasino.org/content/post/one-year-review.md

 little more angry.
 This next year will definitely be the last one here.

-Luckily, there are some good people here to keep me distracted from the overwhelming amount of filth and degredation.
+Luckily, there are some good people here to keep me distracted from the overwhelming amount of filth and degradation.
 Good people are worth an extra year, I think.